consensus-shipyard/spacenet/deployment/README.md

 - Ansible installed on the local machine.
 - Ubuntu 22.04 on all remote machines (might easily work with other systems, but was tested with this one).
-- Sudo access without passowrd on remote machines.
+- Sudo access without password on remote machines.
 - SSH access to remote machines without password

 The file [group_vars/all.yaml](group_vars/all.yaml) contains some configuration parameters